 Here's what you need

-There's no shame in not making your own pie crust!
-And who has time during the holidays to make a homemade pie crust, anyway?
-I don't, so I use Pillsbury frozen pie crust for this easy dessert.
+- Roll-Out Crust -There’s no shame in not making your own crust!
+I use Pillsbury frozen pie crust for this easy dessert.
 You can find these in the frozen section at the grocery store.

-The pie crust comes in sheets, so it's easy to roll out and place in a pie plate.
-(There's two crusts to a box, so use the other one to whip up a quick buttermilk pie!
-This is the best pie crust recipe I know:)
+- The crust comes in sheets, so it’s easy to roll out and place in a pie plate.
+(There’s two crusts to a box, so use the other one to whip up a quick buttermilk pie!

 - Gently unroll dough onto a lightly floured surface

-- Then place dough over pie plate; lightly press into the pie plate and crimp the edges
+- Then place dough over the plate; lightly press into the plate and crimp the edges

 Recipe Tips

-Use a 9" inch pie crust and pie plate; see recipe notes below in the recipe card if you're using an 8"inch pie plate
+- Use a 9″ inch pie crust and plate; see recipe notes below in the recipe card if you’re using a smaller size

-If you don't have pecan halves, used crushed pecans - just scatter pecans into mixture (you may need to increase the amount of pecans if you used pecan pieces instead of pecan halves)
+- If you don’t have pecan halves, used crushed pecans – just scatter pecans into mixture (you may need to increase the amount of pecans if you used chopped pecans instead of halves)

-Lightly spray the pie plate with a spray oil/flour mixture (like Pam or Baker's Joy) - this allows the crust to slice better and allows for an easy clean up
+- Lightly spray the plate with a spray oil/flour mixture (like Pam or Baker’s Joy) – this allows the crust to slice better and allows for an easy clean up

-If you want a crispy crust, blind bake the empty shell.
-Roll the pie dough into the pie plate.
-Place dried beans on the crust; bake at 350ºF for 20-25 minutes; remove the beans, let the crust cool, then add the filling.
+- If you want a crispy crust, blind bake the empty shell.
+Roll the dough into the plate.
+Place a round piece of parchment paper on the crust then place a handful or two of dried beans on the crust; bake at 350ºF for 20-25 minutes; remove the beans and parchment, let the crust cool, then add the filling.

-Pecans will harden as they bake; if you want a semi-hard pecan topping, place a loose piece of foil over the top of the pie the last 15-20 minutes of baking
+- Pecans will harden as they bake; if you want a semi-hard pecan topping, place a loose piece of foil over the top for the last 15-20 minutes of baking

-Let pie cool at least 2 hours before serving
+- Let cool at least 2 hours before serving

-If you're making more than one pie, you may need to bake pies a bit longer than indicated in the recipe card
+- If you’re making more than one pie, you may need to bake them a bit longer than indicated in the recipe card

 Make ahead and storage

-You can make this easy pecan pie recipe up to 3 days in advance.
-Just cover the pie with plastic wrap and refrigerate.
+You can make this recipe up to 3 days in advance.
+Just cover with plastic wrap and refrigerate.
 When ready to serve, allow to come to room temperature, then slice and serve!

 Classic Southern Pecan Pie is easy to make and not just for the holidays!
 Simple ingredients, delicious texture and flavor, your family will enjoy this vintage recipe for years to come!